rjsberry/hackerrank-c/README.md

 ## License

-All code in this repository is licensed under (the Unlicense)[https://unlicense.org/].
+All code in this repository is licensed under [the Unlicense](https://unlicense.org/).
 Do what you want with it.